awpraxis/AWPraxis/_posts/2024-02-06-strength-v-technique.md

 ![schoolboyvsjuji](/images/AW Pics/schoolboyvsjuji.jpg)
 *YouTuber Jujimufu (Left) vs. pro armwrestler Aleksandr "Schoolboy" Beziazykov (Right)*

-While many of these answers do have elements of truth in them, they’re usually presented in a kind of specious or anecdotal manner, and lead to more questions springing up rather than closure on the matter.
+While many of these answers do have elements of truth in them, they’re usually presented in a kind of specious or anecdotal manner and lead to more questions springing up rather than closure on the matter.

 In the spirit of inquiry then, let’s investigate exactly how strength and technique come into play in an armwrestling match by running through some thought experiments and see if we can extract some useful answers in the process.

 This post will be a longer, more involved read, but at the end of it you’ll have a much better perspective on how to approach the “strength vs. technique” debate.